richmahn/en_tn/isa/front/intro.md

 #### When did the prophet Isaiah live? ####

-The prophet Isaiah wrote down the prophecies in this book about 740–700 B.C., when the Assyrian Empire was increasing in power.
+The prophet Isaiah wrote down the prophecies in this book about 740–700 B.C., when the Assyrian Empire was becoming more powerful.
 Isaiah spoke the prophecies from God to the people of Judah during the reigns of Jotham, Ahaz, Hezekiah, and Manasseh.
 The story of Isaiah helping King Hezekiah against the Assyrians is also found in 2 Kings 19–20.

 ## Part 2: Important Religious and Cultural Concepts ##